Облачная платформаAdvanced

 Description

-This add-on is a scheduler for general-purpose, high-performance computing such as job scheduling, heterogeneous chip management, and job running management, serving end users through computing frameworks for different industries such as AI, big data, gene sequencing, and rendering.
+This add-on provides general computing capabilities such as a high-performance task scheduling engine, heterogeneous chip management, and task operation management, serving users through computing frameworks for different industries such as AI, big data, gene sequencing, and rendering.

 This add-on scales in or out the workload nodes in a cluster based on pod scheduling status and resource usage.